-Algorithmic governance is largely to blame for the precarity of creator labour: the inscrutable "algorithmic boss" can frustrate and wreak havoc on the lives and livelihoods of creative workers (Duffy, 2020, p.103).
-Social media users using platforms with algorithmically curated feeds have lamented lack of agency and powerlessness (Are, 2022; Eslami et al., 2016).
-Recreational social media users have been found to develop and share 'folk theories' about how curation algorithms work to plan their behaviour in the face of opaque algorithmic governance (Eslami et al., 2016).
-These "communally and socially informed, theories and strategies pertaining to recommender algorithms" known as 'algorithmic gossip' (Bishop, 2019, p.
-2602), or 'folklore' (Savolainen, 2022) are some of the few tools creators have to attempt to beat the algorithm and secure visibility.
-The creator economy is therefore characterised by "exploitation, insecurity, and a culture of overwork" (Duffy & Meisner, 2022, p.
+Algorithmic governance is largely to blame for the precarity of creator labor: the inscrutable "algorithmic boss" can frustrate and wreak havoc on the lives and livelihoods of creative workers (Duffy, 2020, p.
+103).
+Social media users using platforms with algorithmically curated feeds have lamented the lack of agency and powerlessness (Are, 2022; Eslami et al., 2016).
+Recreational social media users have been found to develop and share "folk theories" about how curation algorithms work to plan their behavior in the face of opaque algorithmic governance (Eslami et al., 2016).
+These "communally and socially informed, theories and strategies pertaining to recommender algorithms" known as "algorithmic gossip" (Bishop, 2019, p.
+2602), or "folklore" (Savolainen, 2022) are some of the few tools creators have to attempt to beat the algorithm and secure visibility.
+The creator economy is therefore characterized by "exploitation, insecurity, and a culture of overwork" (Duffy & Meisner, 2022, p.
 1).
-Far from improving working conditions, platforms have instead lowered work opportunities for their workers, and particularly for workers at the margins (Glatt,2022), replicating offline inequalities by disproportionately targeting marginalised communities - a phenomenon started with sex workers, but now swiftly moving onto the creator economy as a whole (Are, 2021b; Blunt & Wolf, 2020; Blunt & Stardust, 2021; Paasonen et al., 2019).
+Far from improving working conditions, platforms have instead lowered work opportunities for their workers, and particularly for workers at the margins (Glatt, 2022), replicating offline inequalities by disproportionately targeting marginalized communities-a phenomenon that started with sex workers but now swiftly moving onto the creator economy as a whole (Are, 2021c; Blunt & Stardust, 2021; Blunt & Wolf, 2020; Paasonen et al., 2019).

-De-platforming sex (and beyond)
+De-Platforming Sex (and Beyond)

-Nowhere is the precarity of creator labour felt more keenly than by those who post content involving nudity and sexuality, such as sex workers and sex-positive influencers (Are, 2021b; Blunt & Wolf, 2020; Blunt & Stardust, 2021).
-On the one hand, these stigmatised communities have been swift to reap the benefits of the creator economy, reclaiming something 'taboo' like sex and nudity as a form of self-definition (ibid).
+Nowhere is the precarity of creator labor felt more keenly than by those who post content involving nudity and sexuality, such as sex workers and sex-positive influencers (Are, 2021c; Blunt & Stardust, 2021; Blunt & Wolf, 2020).
+On the one hand, these stigmatized communities have been swift to reap the benefits of the creator economy, reclaiming something "taboo" like sex and nudity as a form of self-definition (Are, 2021c; Blunt & Stardust, 2021; Blunt & Wolf, 2020).
 Online sex work, for example, has offered significant freedoms to sex workers who previously relied on third-party managers, aiding those affected by discriminatory hiring practices in mainstream or studio-produced porn "to control their own image, or to produce and perform in pornography" (Easterbrook-Smith, 2022, p.
 5).
 Nolan-Brown (2022) writes: "For the first time, people with a truly diverse array of body types, looks, races, ethnicities, sexualities, gender identities, and kinks had direct access to the tools of porn production and distribution."

-On the other hand, these new benefits have been short-lived in an industry where creative labour is subject to stringent content moderation, or the practice of deleting and/or censoring online content, a crucial aspect of platform governance without which social media would be unusable (Diaz and Hecht-Felella, 2021).
-Through content moderation, social media and internet platforms make publisher-like decisions over the visibility of what is posted on their spaces, enforcing rules established via 'community guidelines' or 'standards' on the basis of which a blend of human moderators and algorithms are trained to make decisions (Gillespie et al., 2020; Kaye, 2019, etc.).
+On the other hand, these new benefits have been short-lived in an industry where creative labor is subject to stringent content moderation, or the practice of deleting and/or censoring online content, a crucial aspect of platform governance without which social media would be unusable (Diaz & Hecht-Felella, 2021).
+Through content moderation, social media and internet platforms make publisher-like decisions over the visibility of what is posted on their spaces, enforcing rules established via "community guidelines" or "standards" based on which a blend of human moderators and algorithms are trained to make decisions (Kaye, 2019).

-Different social networks share similar community guidelines, banning content which is often already prohibited by the criminal law of most countries (Goanta and Ortolani, 2021).
-Yet, platforms have been known to over-censor content they found legal but potentially objectionable, with a set of repercussions on users' freedom of expression (Gillespie, 2018; Goanta and Ortolani, 2021; Kaye, 2019 etc).
-This conservative approach to censorship has been linked to platforms' wish to protect their commercial interests through being overzealous in following recent legislation (Are & Paasonen, 2021; Blunt & Wolf, 2020; Blunt & Stardust, 2021; Nolan-Brown, 2022; Tiideberg & van der Nagel, 2020; etc.).
+Different social networks share similar community guidelines, banning content that is often already prohibited by the criminal law of most countries (Goanta & Ortolani, 2021).
+Yet, platforms have been known to over-censor content they found legal but potentially objectionable, with a set of repercussions on users' freedom of expression (Goanta & Ortolani, 2021; Kaye, 2019).
+This conservative approach to censorship has been linked to platforms' wish to protect their commercial interests by being overzealous in following recent legislation (Are & Paasonen, 2021; Blunt & Stardust, 2021; Blunt & Wolf, 2020; Nolan-Brown, 2022; Tiideberg & van der Nagel, 2020).